Parameterized Spanning Tree Congestion: Abstract

 \section{Abstract}

-In this paper we study the \textsc{Spanning Tree Congestion} problem, where we are given a graph $G=(V,E)$ and are asked to find a spanning tree $T$ of minimum maximum \emph{congestion}.
-Here, the congestion of an edge $e\in T$ is the number of edges $uv\in E$ such that the (unique) path from $u$ to $v$ in $T$ traverses $e$.
+In this paper we study the \textsc{Spanning Tree Congestion} problem, where we are given an undirected graph $G=(V,E)$ and are asked to find a spanning tree $T$ of minimum \emph{congestion}.
+Here, the congestion of a tree $T$ is the maximum of the edge congestion over $e\in T$, where the edge congestion of $e$ is the number of edges $uv\in E$ such that the (unique) path from $u$ to $v$ in $T$ traverses $e$.
 We consider this well-studied NP-hard problem from the point of view of (structural) parameterized complexity and obtain the following results:

 \begin{itemize}